How to use your old Christmas tree in the garden

 On the Twelfth Night – the last day of Christmas – many of us will be taking down our Christmas trees and leaving them out on the street ready for collection.
 But did you know these prickly spruces, firs and pines can be used in your garden to help wildlife and save money?

-Five ways to use your Christmas tree in the garden
+How to use your Christmas tree in the garden

 Make woodchip mulch

-Woodchip mulch helps soil retain moisture and prevent weeds from growing/Credit: Getty
+Woodchip mulch helps soil retain moisture and prevent weeds from growing.
+Credit: Getty

 Make climbing frames

-Grow runner beans up your wigwam/Credit: Getty
+Grow runner beans up your obelisk.
+Credit: Getty

 Create a shelter for wildlife

-Log piles offer a refuge for wildlife/Credit: Getty
+Log piles offer a refuge for wildlife.
+Credit: Getty

 Make a dead hedge

-Make a dead hedge from old trees/Credit: Getty
+Make a dead hedge from old trees.
+Credit: Getty

 Make a bird feeder